Kyriosity/read-write/readme+/dev/design/design_samples.md

 # Design - Samples

 The planning and presentation of software features oblige one with a pictorial background.
-We'll rely often on next samples:\
+We'll rely often on the next samples:\
 |- [Chess](#chess)\
 |- [Mathematics](#mathematics)\
 |- [Raster images](#raster-images)

 ## Chess

+<p dir=rtl>Chess speaks for itself<br><i>Hans Niemann, 2022</i></p>

-This popular, easy to "get into" board game of all times renders a definitely favorable playground for software logic.
+This popular, with easy-to-learn rules, board strategy of all times renders a definitely favorable playground for software logic.
 Other traits are...

 ### Reversibility, full and plain